hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   It also shows a guessed binary digital data interpretation, wrt data signal in each of these overlaid user specified time divisions.

+The above correspond to signal data belonging to ytickschannel.

 Usage
 ########